 Specifying to whom, when and where the printed job is to be made available.

-Back End Requirements
+Printer-side Requirements

 Although the registration of the printer with the Cloud Service, including communication of printer capabilities and possibly User access restrictions, is out of scope, the communication of status and possibly changes in capabilities is not.